Omo Child: The River and the Bush

 Omo Child: The River and the Bush is a documentary film by John Rowe.
 It is about a young man who is on a quest to get tribes to change their beliefs and traditions.
 Namely their beliefs about curses.
 One tribe in particular had a custom of killing children that were believed to be cursed.

 About the film

 The film is set in the Omo River valley in Ethiopia.
-Children that are thought to be cursed are killed because it is believed that they can bring disease, famine and death to the tribes.
+Children who are thought to be cursed are killed because it is believed that they can bring disease, famine, and death to the tribes.

-Lale Labuko, an educated man decided to challenge the tradition that had been around for a long time.
+Lale Labuko, an educated man, decided to challenge the tradition that had been around for a long time.